 Can be bulky, not well-suited to packing

-Heavy-weight fleece jackets are heavier and bulkier still.
+Heavyweight fleece jackets are heavier and bulkier still.
 They don't work well as a mid-layering piece beneath other jackets.
 Rather, they are meant to serve as a standalone outer layer – think big, bulky, and warm.
 Since they are less versatile than other options, we don't tend to test many of these fleeces.

-They tend to thrive in cold weather or during stationary activities where sufficient insulation is critical.
+They tend to thrive in cold weather or stationary activities where sufficient insulation is critical.
 This is the last type of fleece you want to reach for if there's any chance of working up a sweat.
-A consequence of using a high-pile fleece (often more than 300 grams per square meter) is that heavy-weight fleeces tend to be bulky and are not well suited to much beyond classic suitcase-style travel.
+A consequence of using a high-pile fleece (often more than 300 grams per square meter) is that heavyweight fleeces tend to be bulky and are not well suited to much beyond classic suitcase-style travel.

 Materials

 Fleece was invented in 1981 by Polartec, then known as Malden Mills.
 Patagonia worked with the company to make an outdoor performance jacket that wouldn't hold as much water as traditional wool.
-The first, known as the Synchilla Snap-T fleece, was available for sale in 1985.
+The first, the Synchilla Snap-T fleece, was available for sale in 1985.

 Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
 Sometimes, these materials are recycled.
 Sometimes, they include some wool.
 Though a few companies are working to build fleece fabric in ways that reduce shedding, fibers from these jackets become microplastics.